Diploma in Mediation Course FAQs

 We publish our physical address at the bottom of each page - and you are welcome to visit us.

-We're audited by ABC twice a year (you can phone them to verify they do that).
+We're audited by the Quality Licence Scheme once a year (you can phone them to verify they do that).

 You can read the Reviews of our students on the web site.